Moral Alignment for LLM Agents: Background

 \subsection{Intrinsic Rewards for Moral Alignment}

-In this work, we directly specify alignment goals for agents by defining intrinsic rewards in terms of actions in a social dilemma environment.
-The design of these intrinsic rewards relies on well-established frameworks from moral philosophy: \textit{Deontological} ethics and \textit{Utilitarinism}. \textit{Deontological} ethics \citep{kant1981grounding} considers an agent moral if their actions conform to certain norms.
-A prominent example of a norm is conditional cooperation (i.e., ``it is unethical to defect against a cooperator").
-This norm forms an essential component of direct and indirect reciprocity, a potentially essential mechanism for the evolution of cooperation in human and animal societies \citep{nowak2025fivenorms}. \textit{Utilitarian} morality \citep{Bentham1996}, on the other hand, is a type of consequentialist reasoning, according to which an agent is deemed moral if their actions maximize collective ``welfare'' for all agents in their society (or, in this case, collective payoff for all players in the game), and less attention is paid to whether current actions adhere to norms.
+In this work, we directly specify alignment goals for agents by defining intrinsic rewards in terms of actions and consequences in a social dilemma environment.
+The design of these rewards relies on well-established frameworks from moral philosophy: \textit{Deontological} ethics and \textit{Utilitarianism}. \textit{Deontological} ethics \citep{kant1981grounding} considers an agent moral if their actions conform to certain norms, such as conditional cooperation (i.e., ``do not defect against a cooperator").
+This norm forms an essential component of direct and indirect reciprocity, a potentially essential mechanism for the evolution of cooperation in human and animal societies \citep{nowak2025fivenorms}. \textit{Utilitarian} morality \citep{Bentham1996}, on the other hand, is a type of consequentialist reasoning that considers an agent moral if their actions maximize collective ``welfare'' (or collective payoff) for all agents in their society, and less attention is paid to whether current actions adhere to norms.
 Foundational work on defining these moral rewards in terms of actions and consequences on the \textit{IPD} for pure RL agents was conducted by \cite{tennant2023modeling} and \cite{tennant2024dynamicsmoralbehaviorheterogeneous}.
-In this paper, we evaluate the extent to which this framework can be applied to align the behavior of LLM-based ones.
+In this paper, we evaluate the extent to which this framework can be applied to align the behavior of LLM-based agents.